jundi69/pccl/docs/md/4_PCCL_API_Overview.md

 A blocking All-Reduce call:

 - `sendbuff`, `recvbuff`: Pointers to user-allocated memory.
-If they’re the same pointer, in-place reduce is done. ( Note, sendbuff == recvbuff will trigger internal memory allocation.)
+If they’re the same pointer, in-place reduce is done. (sendbuff == recvbuff is recommended for performance to avoid an internal memcpy).
-- `descriptor->op`: Summation, product, min, max, or average.
+- `descriptor`: A `pcclReduceDescriptor_t` structure that describes the reduce operation.
+  - `descriptor->count`: Number of elements to reduce.
+This is the number of elements in the send buffer.
+  - `descriptor->op`: The kind of reduce operation to perform (e.g., sum, min, max, etc.).
+This is a `pcclRedOp_t` enum.
+  - `descriptor->tag`: A unique tag for this operation.
+Should be unique for each operation per step.
+This tag must not collide with respect to currently ongoing all reduces.
+  - `descriptor->src_descriptor`: A `pcclReduceOperandDescriptor_t` structure that describes the source buffer.
+This is used to specify the type of data in the send buffer and how it should be interpreted.
+    - `descriptor->src_descriptor.datatype`: The data type of the elements in the send buffer.
+This is a `pcclDataType_t` enum.
+    - `descriptor->src_descriptor.distribution_hint`: A hint about the distribution of the data in the send buffer.
+This is a `pcclDistributionHint_t` enum.
   - `descriptor->quantization_options`:  If you want to compress data in flight.
 - `reduce_info_out`: (optional) stats about how many bytes were transmitted or received.

 #### Error Handling: